xyz-deploy-github/docker-lock/README.md

 ![Rewrite GIF](gifs/rewrite.gif)

 At this point, the Dockerfile will contain all of the digest information from the Lockfile, so it will always maintain the same, known behavior in the future.

-# Features
-* Supports Dockerfiles and docker-compose v3 files.
-* Integrates with docker as the top level command, `docker lock`.
-* Out of the box support for public and private repos on Dockerhub, Azure Container Registry, and others via the standard `docker login` command or environment variables.
-* Easily extensible to any registry compliant with  [Docker Registry HTTP API V2](https://docs.docker.com/registry/spec/api/).
-* Rich CLI flags with smart defaults that make selecting Dockerfiles and docker-compose files easy.
-* Installable by placing a single executable binary into docker's cli-plugins folder.
-* Written in Go.

 # Install
 ## Linux / Mac